What is Conditional Probability?

 A conditional probability is the likelihood of an event occurring given that another event has already happened.
 Conditional probabilities allow you to evaluate how prior information affects probabilities.
-When you incorporate existing facts into the calculations, it can change the probability of an outcome.
+For example, what is the probability of A given B has occurred?
+When you incorporate existing facts into the calculations, it can change the likelihood of an outcome.

 This concept might sound complicated, but it makes sense that knowing an event occurred can affect the chances of another event.

-For example, if someone asks you, what is the probability that you’re carrying an umbrella?
+For example, if someone asks you, what is the likelihood that you’re carrying an umbrella?
 Wouldn’t your first question be, is it raining?
-Obviously, knowing whether it is raining affects the likelihood that you’re carrying an umbrella.
+Obviously, knowing whether it is raining affects the chances that you’re carrying an umbrella.

 Related post: Probability Fundamentals